Bake to the roots

 • Deutsch

 3. While the mixture is cooling down prepare the hummus.
 Pour the chickpeas from the can into a sieve, rinse with water and let drain.
 Add the tahini and lemon juice to a food processor or strong mixer and mix for a minute or so until creamy.
 Add the olive oil, chopped garlic, ground cumin, and salt – mix until well combined.
-Add about half of the chickpeas to the food processor/mixer and mix for a minute or so until the chickpeas are creamy.
+Next, add about half of the chickpeas to the food processor/mixer and mix for a minute or so until the chickpeas are creamy.
 Add the remaining chickpeas and mix another 1-2 minutes until you get a thick paste.
 The hummus is probably quite thick at this moment – continue mixing and add cold water until the hummus has a nice creamy and spreadable consistency.
 Season with some more salt and pepper if needed.
 Transfer to a bowl or plate and drizzle with some olive oil.
 Set aside until needed.

-4. Wash, dry, and clean the tomatoes and cut into cubes.
-Peel the onion and dice finely.
+4. Wash, dry, and clean the tomatoes and cut them into cubes.
+Peel the onion and dice it finely.
 Add the olive oil and vinegar to a bowl and mix to combine.
 Season with salt and pepper.
 Add the tomatoes and onion dices and mix.
-Let marinate for at least 10 minutes.
+Let everything marinate for at least 10 minutes.

-3. Während die Falafelmischung kühlt den Hummus zubereiten.
+3. Während die Falafelmischung kühlt, den Hummus zubereiten.
 Die Kichererbsen aus der Dose in ein Sieb schütten, mit Wasser abspülen und abtropfen lassen.
 Das Tahini mit dem Zitronensaft in eine Küchenmaschine/Mixer geben und für eine Minute mixen, bis die Mischung cremig ist.
 Olivenöl, gehackten Knoblauch, Kreuzkümmel und Salz dazugeben und einmal kurz aufmixen.
 Etwa die Hälfte der Kichererbsen dazugeben und für eine Minute mixen, dann den Rest dazugeben und alles für 1-2 Minuten zu einer dicken Paste mixen/pürieren.
 Da das Hummus jetzt vermutlich noch sehr fest ist, etwas vom Wasser dazugeben und mixen, bis die Konsistenz etwas cremiger ist.
 Mit etwas mehr Salz und Pfeffer würzen, falls notwendig.
 In eine Schüssel oder auf einen Teller geben und verstreichen, dann mit etwas Öl beträufeln und bis zum Servieren zur Seite stellen.
 Das Hummus kann bis zu 4 Tage im Kühlschrank aufbewahrt werden.

 4. Die Tomaten waschen, putzen und in Würfel schneiden.
 Zwiebel schälen und fein würfeln.
 Olivenöl und Essig in einer kleinen Schüssel verrühren und mit Salz und Pfeffer würzen, die Tomaten- und Zwiebelwürfel dazugeben und alles vermengen.
 Für mindestens 10 Minuten ziehen lassen.

 5. Den gekühlten Falafelmix in kleine Bälle formen.
-Einen Topf mit Öl erhitzen, bis das Öl eine Temperatur von etwa 175°C (350°F) hat.
+Einen Topf mit Öl erhitzen, bis das Öl eine Temperatur von etwa 175°C (347°F) hat.
 Die Falafelbällchen für 3-6 Minuten (kommt auf die Größe an) im heißen Öl frittieren, bis sie goldbraun sind – packt nicht zu viele auf einmal in den Topf und bewegt die Bällchen ein wenig, damit sie von allen Seiten gleichmäßig bräunen.
 Herausholen und auf einem Stück Küchenpapier abtropfen lassen.
 Wiederholen, bis alle Falafelbällchen frittiert sind.
 Die fertigen und noch warmen Falafel mit dem Hummus, Tomatensalat und Brot servieren.
-Falafel schmecken aber auch kalt ;)
+Falafel schmecken aber auch kalt.

 Sweet Potato Falafel with Hummus | Bake to the roots